olcf/olcf-user-docs/systems/frontier_user_guide.rst

 * On Alpine, there was no user-exposed concept of file striping, the process of dividing a file between the storage elements of the filesystem.
 Orion uses a feature called Progressive File Layout (PFL) that changes the striping of files as they grow.
 Because of this, we ask users not to manually adjust the file striping.
 If you feel the default striping behavior of Orion is not meeting your needs, please contact help@olcf.ornl.gov.
 * As with Alpine, files older than 90 days are purged from Orion.
 Please plan your data management and lifecycle at OLCF before generating the data.

 For more detailed information about center-wide file systems and data archiving available on Frontier, please refer to the pages on :ref:`data-storage-and-transfers`.
-The subsections below give a quick overview of NFS, Lustre,and HPSS storage spaces as well as the on node NVMe "Burst Buffers" (SSDs).
+The subsections below give a quick overview of NFS, Lustre, abd archival storage spaces as well as the on node NVMe "Burst Buffers" (SSDs).

 LFS setstripe wrapper
 ---------------------